vtoool/Chef-de-Chef/DEVELOPER_GUIDE.md

 );
 COMMENT ON TABLE public.media_assets IS 'Stores images and videos for the gallery.';

+-- 5. Create a secure VIEW for public calendar data
+-- This view exposes only the necessary event dates, protecting client PII.
+CREATE OR REPLACE VIEW public.public_booking_dates AS SELECT event_date
+  FROM public.bookings
+  WHERE (status = 'pending'::text OR status = 'confirmed'::text);

--- 5. Set up Row Level Security (RLS) for all tables ALTER TABLE public.bookings ENABLE ROW LEVEL SECURITY;
+-- 6. Set up Row Level Security (RLS) for all tables ALTER TABLE public.bookings ENABLE ROW LEVEL SECURITY;
 ALTER TABLE public.contact_messages ENABLE ROW LEVEL SECURITY;
 ALTER TABLE public.testimonials ENABLE ROW LEVEL SECURITY;
 ALTER TABLE public.media_assets ENABLE ROW LEVEL SECURITY;

+-- 7. Clean up old policies before creating new ones DROP POLICY IF EXISTS "Allow public read access to all bookings" ON public.bookings;
+DROP POLICY IF EXISTS "Allow admin read access" ON public.bookings;
+DROP POLICY IF EXISTS "Allow admin update access" ON public.bookings;
+DROP POLICY IF EXISTS "Allow public insert for bookings" ON public.bookings;
+DROP POLICY IF EXISTS "Allow admin full access for bookings" ON public.bookings;
+DROP POLICY IF EXISTS "Allow public insert for contact messages" ON public.contact_messages;
+DROP POLICY IF EXISTS "Allow admin read access for contact" ON public.contact_messages;
+DROP POLICY IF EXISTS "Allow public read access to testimonials" ON public.testimonials;
+DROP POLICY IF EXISTS "Allow admin full access for testimonials" ON public.testimonials;
+DROP POLICY IF EXISTS "Allow public read access to media assets" ON public.media_assets;
+DROP POLICY IF EXISTS "Allow admin full access for media" ON public.media_assets;

--- 6. Create RLS policies
+-- 8. Create new RLS policies
 -- Bookings:
--- Allow public to create new bookings.
+-- Allow public to create new bookings via the website form.
 CREATE POLICY "Allow public insert for bookings" ON public.bookings FOR INSERT WITH CHECK (true);

--- Allow public read access to all bookings for the calendar.
-CREATE POLICY "Allow public read access to all bookings" ON public.bookings FOR SELECT USING (true);
--- Allow authenticated users (admins) to read all columns.
+-- Allow authenticated users (admins) full access to manage bookings.
-CREATE POLICY "Allow admin read access" ON public.bookings FOR SELECT USING (auth.role() = 'authenticated');
+CREATE POLICY "Allow admin full access for bookings" ON public.bookings FOR ALL USING (auth.role() = 'authenticated')
--- Allow authenticated users (admins) to update bookings.
-CREATE POLICY "Allow admin update access" ON public.bookings FOR UPDATE USING (auth.role() = 'authenticated');
+  WITH CHECK (auth.role() = 'authenticated');

+-- NOTE: The insecure public read policy has been REMOVED.
+Public access is now handled by the 'public_booking_dates' view.

 -- Contact Messages: